Founding of the Gravity Research Foundation

 Babson’s main interest was to stimulate interest in the study of Gravity.
 He hoped that ultimately unique and practical applications would be found.
 His views were reflected by the wording in the announcement of the first essay competition that said the awards were to be given for suggestions for anti-gravity devices, for partial insulators, reflectors, or absorbers of gravity, or for some substance that can be rearranged by gravity to throw off heat - although not specifically mentioned in the announcement, he was thinking of absorbing or reflecting gravity waves.
 The wording was unusual and the scientific community responded with a resounding lack of enthusiasm.
 George Rideout recognized that the wording discouraged the best scientists from submitting essays.
 He succeeded in convincing Babson that, if one understood completely the Theory of Gravity, one would understand its possible applications.
 He was able to modify the statement in the annual announcement of the essay competition so that it has been for many years, and almost from the beginning, stated that the awards are given for essays on the subject of gravitation, its theory, application, or effects.

 It is amusing to speculate what Babson would think were he alive today.
 The theory of Gravity is one of the more lively areas of research in theoretical physics.
 He would recognize that he erred in not thinking boldly enough.
 Instead of terrestrial applications, he should have thought of cosmological; instead of static fields, he should have thought of dynamic and radiative effects.
-Anti-gravity he would now know was associated with dark energy, rearranging matter to produce heat he would associate with Hawking radiation from black holes.
 He would be doubly excited to know that gravitational radiation has been observed and that a new window for cosmological events has been opened.
-By any measure, he would feel vindicated in his judgment and satisfied that indeed the study of gravity was no longer being neglected, and it is likely that when gravitational radiation is observed, absorption by other galaxies will also be observed.
+By any measure, he would feel vindicated in his judgment and satisfied that indeed the study of gravity was no longer being neglected.